Dan Gelber

-Daniel Saul Gelber (born November 26, 1960) is an American politician and former prosecutor serving as the Mayor of Miami Beach, Florida.
+Daniel Saul Gelber (born November 26, 1960) is an American politician and former prosecutor.
 He served in the Florida Legislature from 2000 to 2010 and was the Democratic nominee for Attorney General of Florida in 2010.
+From 2017 to 2023, he served as mayor of Miami Beach, Florida.

 Gelber represented the 106th district in the Florida House of Representatives from 2000 to 2008, also serving as House Minority Leader in his last term.
 He then served in the Florida Senate, representing the 35th district from 2008 to 2010.
 He ran for Attorney General of Florida in 2010, losing the general election to Republican Pam Bondi.
 In 2012, he co-founded the law firm of Gelber Schachter & Greenberg, P.A. along with Adam Schachter and Gerald Greenberg.
 The firm handles complex civil litigation and white-collar criminal defense cases in Florida and across the country.

 Gelber was reelected mayor, without opposition, on September 6, 2019, after no other candidate qualified to challenge him by the filing deadline.
-His third term began in November 2021 and is slated to end in 2023.
+His third term began in November 2021 and ended in 2023.

 Early life and family

-Dan Gelber was born to Jewish parents Seymour Gelber (1919-2019) and Edith Schwitzman Gelber (1924-2006).
+Gelber was born to Jewish parents Seymour Gelber (1919-2019) and Edith Schwitzman Gelber (1924-2006).
 The elder Gelber served as Miami Beach's 33rd mayor, from 1991 to 1997.
-Dan Gelber grew up in Miami Beach, Florida and is a graduate of Miami Beach Senior High School.
+Gelber grew up in Miami Beach, Florida, and is a graduate of Miami Beach Senior High School.
 Gelber has a BA from Tufts University and a Juris Doctor from University of Florida College of Law where he was a Harry S. Truman Scholar.
 When he was 24, he co-founded a summer camp for children with cancer where he volunteers every summer as a bunk counselor and provides support services for patients and their families.
 Gelber has been a Big Brother volunteer since 1985, and is a former president of the board of directors of Big Brothers Organization.

-Dan introduced Judge Marilyn Milian (of the TV show The People's Court) to her husband John Schlesinger at a local bar one Friday night.
+Gelber introduced Judge Marilyn Milian (of the TV show The People's Court) to her husband John Schlesinger at a local bar one Friday night.

-Currently, Dan lives in Miami Beach with his wife, Joan Silverstein, a federal prosecutor, and their three children: Sophie, Hannah, and Max.
+Currently, Gelber lives in Miami Beach with his wife, Joan Silverstein, a federal prosecutor, and their three children: Sophie, Hannah, and Max.